-If I didn’t persuade you above and insist on removing drums from your favorite song using VST plugins, you have a few solutions.
+You have a few solutions if I didn’t persuade you above and insist on removing drums from your favorite song using VST plugins.

 One of the most significant disadvantages of utilizing a web-based program is the inability to tweak or change parameters while extracting drums from a recording.
 VSTs provide a little more freedom and may give a better outcome.

 You may attempt EQing specific frequencies out of a recording to reduce the drums’ apparent loudness.
 Reduce these frequencies by a few dB in your DAW’s parametric equalizer.

 A digital audio workstation (DAW) is a computer-based system for recording, editing, and playing back digital audio files.